ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Timeout for keep alive packets {#keep-alive-timeout}

 Name:
-: keepaliveTimeout
+: keepAliveTimeout

 Type:
-: Numeric
+: Numeric, with special value `Disabled`

 Default:
 : Implementation-defined

 A Transport Services system can request a protocol that supports sending keep alive packets {{keep-alive}}.
-This property specifies the maximum number of seconds an idle connection (one for which no transport packets have been sent) should wait before the Local Endpoint sends a keep-alive packet to the Remote Endpoint.
+This property specifies the maximum length of time an idle connection (one for which no transport packets have been sent) should wait before the Local Endpoint sends a keep-alive packet to the Remote Endpoint.
 Adjusting this Property will only take effect when the underlying stack supports sending keep-alive packets.
 Guidance on setting this value for datagram transports is provided in {{!RFC8085}}.
-A value greater than the connection timeout ({{conn-timeout}}) will disable the sending of keep-alive packets.
+A value greater than the connection timeout ({{conn-timeout}}), or the special value `Disabled`, will disable the sending of keep-alive packets.

 ### Connection Group Transmission Scheduler {#conn-scheduler}